User37som/libbitcoin/Download.md

 ```

 ### Testnet vs. Mainnet
 BX depends on the [libbitcoin](https://github.com/libbitcoin/libbitcoin) toolkit, which currently requires recompilation for use with [testnet](https://en.bitcoin.it/wiki/Testnet).
 BX also provides [configuration settings](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Configuration-Settings) for testnet.
-Although because of the build requirement the effectiveness of these settings is limited.
-The testnet builds above are configured with testnet settings.
-The build can self-identify as testnet vs. mainnet using the `settings` command.
+Each build can self-identify as testnet vs. mainnet using the `settings` command.
 ```sh
 $ bx settings
 ```